vpuru98/CustomFloatingActionButton/README.md

 ### Usage

-- Add it in your root `build.gradle` at the end of repositories:
+- Add it in your root level `build.gradle` file, at the end of repositories:
     ```
    allprojects {
       repositories {